QuinnMcChief/Character/README.md

 3. Scripting custom sprint and crouch systems.
 Crouching also prevents jumping upon walking off a ledge.
 4. Scripting a rolling system that mitigates fall damage if you roll at the frame you hit the ground after falling from a ledge.

-I'm sorry the video frames-per-second is so terrible.
-If you'd like to briefly playtest the game yourself, I invite you to give it a try at: https://www.roblox.com/games/17433299394/stickblox-rpg
+Here's the game you can test at! https://www.roblox.com/games/17433299394/stickblox-rpg